Ring Thickness vs. Ring Width – What’s the Difference?

 What’s the Best Ring Thickness and Width?

 There’s no standard ‘best’ thickness or width for a ring, and the option you choose largely depends on your specific preferences and tastes.
-However, as mentioned in the introduction, these can affect the comfort and appearance of your ring.
+However, these are important factors to consider because they can affect the comfort and appearance of your ring.

 Bride wearing thin engagement ring band